What is a Key Performance Indicator?

 Customer profitability benchmarking - What are the company input cost vs the spending value of the customer.

-Be sure to come back to productivity by design for our next post on " five good reasons why you should measure performance"
+Be sure to come back to productivity by design for our next post on " Using Key Performance Measurements Feedback"